l-aldarondo/Movies-ETL/README.md

 <br/>

-Deliverable 3: Using your knowledge of Python, Pandas, the ETL process, and code refactoring - extracted and transformed the Kaggle metadata and MovieLens rating data, then converted the transformed data into separate DataFrames.
-Then, we mergeed the Kaggle metadata DataFrame with the Wikipedia movies DataFrame to create the movies_df DataFrame.
+Deliverable 3: Using Python, Pandas, the ETL process, and code refactoring - we extracted and transformed the Kaggle metadata and MovieLens rating data, then converted the transformed data into separate DataFrames.
+Then, we merged the Kaggle metadata DataFrame with the Wikipedia movies DataFrame to create the movies_df DataFrame.
 Finally, we merged the MovieLens rating data DataFrame with the movies_df DataFrame to create the movies_with_ratings_df.
 (Fig 1.6 - 1.7)

 <br/>